jcgarciaram/General/FinalProject/readme.md

 ###Working with a List of Data

 The first step to run the program is to process the collected data and generate the predicted data by running the module `PredictedDataFromKalmanFilter.py`.
+This module takes the file name as an argument in the following manner:
+<pre><code>
+python PredictedDataFromKalmanFilter.py FileName
+</code></pre>

-This module takes `Actual_Centroid_Data.txt` as an input and then uses the Kalman filter algorithm to calculate the predicted data.
-Once this module has run, the file `Predicted_Centroid_Data.txt` will be created in the dir, and a `python matplot` will show a snap shot comparing the actual and predicted data points.
+where FileName is the name of the file containing the observed data points.
+It then uses the Kalman filter algorithm to calculate the predicted data.
+Once this module has run, the file `PredictedDataFromKalmanFilter.py` will be created in the dir, and a `python matplot` will show a snap shot comparing the actual and predicted data points.

 The final step and optional step to run the program is to compare the actual and predicted data by running the module `ComparingActualAndPredicted.py`.
 This module takes both `Actual_Centroid_Data.txt` and `Predicted_Centroid_Data.txt` as inputs and uses the data points to drive an animation to visualize the actual turtle(green circle) and predict turtle(red circle) sequentially.
 The L<sup>2</sup> error is printed in the console as the module is running.

 ##Algorithm Overview